 Ask Companies House to extend your accounts filing deadline

-If an exceptional and unforeseeable event (e.g. fire, flood, theft, serious illness) prevents you from filing your company accounts on time, you can make an application to Companies House asking to extend your filing deadline.
+If an exceptional and unforeseeable event (e.g,. fire, flood, theft, serious illness) prevents you from filing your company accounts on time, you can make an application to Companies House asking for more time to file your accounts.
 You can apply online or by post, but you must do so before your normal filing deadline.

 To make an application to extend your company accounts filling deadline, you will need to provide the following details: